loathers/garbage-collector/README.md

 > I was trying to click around the mall/campground/inventory/etc and then Garbo crashed, and now it is behaving strangely!
 Is this a bug?

 Garbo can be very fragile during some particular segments of the run and it is strongly recommended you do not click on anything while it is performing.
 This isn't a bug, Garbo is just pretty complex and the last thing either of us wants is to try looking for a bug that isn't there!
-Go make yourself a sandwich, do some chores, or relax and watch the meat number go up.
+Go make yourself a sandwich, do some chores, or spend six hours reading random wikipedia pages.